Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 2 The UNIX Architecture and Command Usage.markdown

 03. What do multiprogramming, multiuser and multitasking mean?

-    Multiprogramming means keeping multiple programs in the system memory at the same time.
+    Multiprogramming means ability to keep multiple programs in the system memory at the same time.

-    Multiuser means ability to support multiple users at the same time and allowing them to use a single installation of UNIX simultaneously.
+    Multiuser means ability to support multiple users at the same time and allowing them to use a single installation of an operating system simultaneously.

     Multitasking means ability to execute multiple tasks concurrently and even switch between them.